pwang724/pwang724.github.io/olfaction_evolution.md

   <img src="/assets/img/fly_model.png" alt="Logo" width="250" align="middle"/>
 </p>

 Surprisingly, glomeruli emerge between ORNs and PNs when the network learns to classify odors: each PN strengthens incoming connections from ORNs expressing a given OR and weakens connections from ORNs expressing all other ORs.
 Moreover, every PN receives input from a different OR.

-Moreover, the machine also learns to sparsen PN-to-KC connections, such that every KC, on average, receives a random set of 7 PN inputs.
+The machine also learns to sparsen PN-to-KC connections.
+After training, KCs receives a random set of 7 PN inputs, which is the biological number in the fruit fly olfactory system.
 Quite astoundingly, the machine learns to evolve a set of structural principles similar to that observed in the olfactory systems of flies and mice.

 <p align="center">
     <video id="video" width="200" autoplay loop controls muted="">